-Yes, the Warriors sharpshooting star would be the perfect fit alongside James, and his Southern California ties make him a likely summer target for Rob Pelinka and whoever takes over Magic Johnson's role.
-Also, Thompson's father, Mychal, is a former Laker and current radio broadcaster for the team, so some believe he could play a role in getting his son to leave the dynasty by the Bay in order to start a new one at Staples Center.
+Yes, the Warriors sharpshooting star would be the perfect fit alongside James, and his Southern California ties make him a likely summer target for Rob Pelinka and whoever takes over Magic Johnson's role as president of basketball operations.
+Also, Thompson's father, Mychal, is a former Laker and current radio broadcaster for the team.
+Some believe he could play a role in getting his son to leave the dynasty by the Bay in order to start a new one at Staples Center.

 But that line of thinking couldn't be further from the truth.
 While Mychal would love for his son to come home to LA someday, he won't try and pressure him to come help James and the Lakers.